Large Language Models

 LLM applications often need outside data.
 They might need to query databases, fetch documents, or use web APIs.
 MCP acts as a crucial middle layer.
 It lets models interact with these external resources smoothly, without needing manual steps.

-Anthropic created the MCP. as an open-source framework in November 2024.
-Within 6 months MCP had become commonly used technology.
+Anthropic created the MCP as an open-source framework in November 2024.
+Within 6 months, MCP had become commonly used technology.
 Its purpose is to standardize the way artificial intelligence (AI) systems like large language models (LLMs) integrate and share data with external tools, systems, and data sources.

-Contrary to the hype of today (2025-09-13):
+Contrary to the hype of today (2025-10-27):

-1. MCP is not easy to work with
+1. MCP is not easy to work with.

-2. Most MCP implementations are quite insecure
+2. Most current MCP implementations are quite insecure.

 MCP Components